 Providing an overview of your business and highlighting all the major components of the plan, the executive summary is one of the most critical elements of a strong business plan.
 Though placed at the top of the document, according to professional business plan writers, an executive summary should be written at the end in order to ensure that all the necessary details are covered.

 When writing an executive summary for your business plan, be sure to include the mission statement and outline the five W’s (what, who, why, where, and when).
 While doing so, remember why you started the business in the first place and where you would like to be in the next ten years.
-In simpler words, the executive summary works as a five-minute elevator pitch, showcasing what your brand has to offer (product and services), your experience in the industry, and why people should invest in your business.
+In simpler words, the executive summary works as a five-minute elevator pitch, showcasing what your brand has to offer (products and services), your experience in the industry, and why people should invest in your business.

 2. Market Analysis and Strategy

 Market analysis shows the customers or stakeholders that you have a clear understanding of the ins and outs of the niche that you are planning to enter.
 You will start by highlighting your company’s strengths in the industry, backed by statistics and data and a breakdown of the current themes and trends.
 This includes telling people what other organizations (your competitors) are doing and why and how they fail or succeed.
 In short, the primary purpose of this section is to research and identify your target audience and where to locate them.
-Some major pointers to be covered in this market analysis and strategy section of the business plan includes:
+Some major pointers to be covered in this market analysis and strategy section of the business plan include:

 — Pain points experienced by your target market.